SuperOfficeDocs/superoffice-docs/docs/mobile/pocket-crm/install-onsite.md

 Choose \[SuperOffice CRM\].

-![x][9]
+![x][img3]

  You must now set the URL in the app to connect it to the server by setting the *connection url /connection string / URL to your Pocket server / NetServer installation*:

-![x][10]
+![x][img4]

 Your administrator should know where to find this URL.

 You can set this URL either by typing the address manually or by clicking a SOProtocol link on the device:

-* To make it easier to configure the URL for Pocket CRM it is recommended that the installation address, *http://pocket.mydomain.com/pocketcrm/services80/* is sent as an "SO protocol" to the end-user using SMS or email which is accessible on the device you are to connect to.
+* To make it easier to configure the URL for Pocket CRM it is recommended that the installation address, *http://pocket.mydomain.com/pocketcrm/services80/* is sent as an SO protocol to the end-user using SMS or email which is accessible on the device you are to connect to.

 You can send a predefined email with this URL by clicking "Pocket CRM settings" from the SuperOffice Web client:

-![x][11]
+![x][img5]

 > [!NOTE]
 > To change the URL that is sent out in this email, changes has to be done in *web.config* for NetServer under: